yvonneventure/100dayofpython/010 Beginner Python/README.md

  1.4 `#` for comment in python

- 1.5 variable naming rules:
+ 1.5 Variable naming rules:

-* use underscore`_` in variable name
+* Use underscore`_` in variable name

-* can use number at the end of the variable name
+* Can use number at the end of the variable name

-* cannot use function name as  your variable name
+* Cannot use function name as  your variable name

 <br>